TanzirR/langchain_qa_chatbot/README.md

     For example:

     ```bash
-    python main.py financial_policy.pdf
+    python main.py ./data/financial_policy.pdf
     ```

 2.  **Start Chatting**: The script will process the PDF and display a prompt.
 You can now ask your questions.

     ```
     --- Chatbot is ready! ---
     Type your question and press Enter.
-Type 'quit' to exit.
+CTRL + C to exit.

     Your question: What is the total territory net asset in 2008?
     ```

-4.  **Exit the Chatbot**: To end the session, simply type `quit` and press Enter.
+4.  **Exit the Chatbot**: To end the session, simply do CTRL + C in the terminal.